-Though previously employed directly by the Corporation, effective August 1, 2012, Dr. Bailey became an employee of Oxygen.
-Although employed directly by Oxygen and seconded to the Corporation, she discharges her role as an executive of Liberty Gold, operating as a de facto employee of the Corporation, under the control and direction of the President & CEO.
+Dr. Bailey is employed directly by Oxygen Capital Corp. ("Oxygen") and seconded to the Corporation, she discharges her role as an executive of Liberty Gold, operating as a de facto employee of the Corporation, under the control and direction of the President and CEO.
+Dr. Bailey will enter an employment agreement the Corporation in 2023 as the Corporation has provided notice to terminate the Oxygen Agreement which will cease on September 30, 2023.

 Compensation amounts disclosed in this Circular for Dr. Bailey reflect costs allocated to the Corporation by Oxygen as if paid for directly by the Corporation to Dr. Bailey, attributable to the particular year.
 Similarly, the value of benefits and other compensation earned by Dr. Bailey is reflected throughout this Circular as if directly paid for by the Corporation to Dr. Bailey.
 Allocation of compensation is based on a pre-allocated percentage approved by the Corporation as part of the Oxygen Agreement (as defined in this Circular).
 The related amounts are invoiced by Oxygen to the Corporation in the normal course pursuant to the Oxygen Agreement.
-With the exception of Options and RSUs granted pursuant to the Corporation's stock option plan (the "Stock Option Plan") and the Corporation's restricted share unit plan (the "RSU Plan"), Dr. Bailey has not received compensation directly from the Corporation.
+With the exception of Options and RSUs granted pursuant to the Corporation's Stock Option Plan and the Corporation's RSU Plan, Dr. Bailey has not received compensation directly from the Corporation.